I am continuing in the same vein as my previous blog about

 time, but the treatment differences were small, and study numbers were small in all studies.

-But the reigning bias in favour of PRP in dentistry is summarized by RE Marx 2004 in his
+But the reigning bias in favour of PRP in dentistry is summarized by Marx in his

 2004 article, written before any of the positive studies (above) were